-Swelling in the lymph nodes which is caused by viral infections becomes normal when the infection resolves.
+Lymph nodes swelling which is caused by viral disease becomes normal when the infection resolves.

-Sometimes the doctor prescribes antibiotics in case of infections which cause lymph nodes to swell.
+Sometimes the doctor prescribes antibiotics in case of infections which cause lymph glands or nodes to swell.

-If there is a pain in swollen lymph nodes, we also take some pain-relievers.
+If there is a pain in lymph node or swollen glands, we also take some pain-relievers.

 For example Paracetamol, Aspirin.
 We call these pain relievers as over-the-counter (OTC) pain relievers because we take it without the doctor’s prescription.

 But we should not take pain relievers in excess as they directly affect our Liver.

 Instead, with a little change in our lifestyle and using natural methods, we can get relief.
 Because Naturopathy deals with the root cause of the illness.

 We might go for some natural remedies like Essential Oils, for the treatment of swollen glands or lymph node which not only shrinks the swollen area but is very useful in reducing pain also.